Now.

 updated may 2026

 Scholar of digital religion and media.
-I study how AI assisted edits, captions, and audio travel across platforms and reshape doctrine, authority, and aesthetic form.
+I study what happens when digital technology meets religious life: how devotional sound, sermons, and sacred images are made, edited, shared, and remixed across platforms, and how those practices reshape doctrine, authority, and aesthetic form.
 My work combines ethnography, close reading of audiovisual remixes, and media genealogy.
 Contact: h.asif@mail.utoronto.ca.
 A one-page version is available on request.

 Education